Projects & People (1985-2004)

 Distributed Parallel Processing System for Particle Motion Simulation

-Sinkwitz (1989-1993)
+R. Sinkwitz (1989-1993)

 The objective of this study is the conception and implementation of an experimental distributed parallel processing particle motion calculation and visualization systems architecture.
 The ongoing research and development work will serve as an interactive modeling and simulation framework for application in scientific computing, e.g. gravitation, traffic and chaos theory.